Drama Party Theme

-A drama themed party is best suited to the slightly older child (say 9-14 years), as young children easily loose the plot (excuse the pun).
-Girls tend to enjoy the party more but then it all depends on the script....
+A drama party birthday theme is best suited to the slightly older child (say 9 years and up), as young children easily loose the plot (excuse the pun).
+And I find that girls tend to enjoy the party more but then it all depends on the script.....

-I know this sort of party theme is not for everyone but it'll let you judge wether you think a drama party would work for your child's birthday party.
+I know this sort of birthday party theme is not for everyone but it'll let you judge whether you think this party would work for your child's birthday party.

-The idea of a drama party is that the kids prepare and put on a show and invite their family to the premier.
+The idea of this party is that the kids prepare and put on a show and invite their family to the premier.
 The majority of the party time is taken with the kids doing the following :

-Choosing the play is perhaps the hardest bit.
+Choosing the play and the script is perhaps the hardest bit.
 A lot depends on time, number of kids and what sort of personalities they have.

-If you are choosing the play, it might be wise to let them know in advance what it is and what their roles might be so they can plan and practice.
+If you are choosing the play, let them know in advance what it is and what their roles might be so they can plan and practice.
 However don't make it too complicated and don't make it sound stressful.
 This is meant to be FUN!

 Starring in her X (age) birthday premier,

 X (party host) invites you to a spectacle of fun and laughter